TYPO3 Content Blocks

 To ease the learning curve and enable TYPO3 newcomers, beginners, or frontend-only devs to create content blocks, the definition of the editing interface is done in YAML, which is a widespread configuration language and well known compared to TYPO3's exclusive TCA.
 Nevertheless, the field types match the TCA field types (refactored version for v12), and work with strong defaults, which reduces the configuration needed.

 The even easier way to define a content block is by using the backend module's GUI, that kickstarts an entire content block package, which then can be stored in a version control system (VCS).
+This GUI is going to be shipped in a seperate extension.

 The data is stored by extending the tt_content table, following the example set by stable solutions like Bootstrap Package and Mask.
 Custom tables are automatically created for collection items (inline relations that are not FAL).